Donegal County Councillors have today voted to retain the Local Property Tax at a 15% increase next year.

 Councillors in each local authority in Ireland have the power to increase or reduce the rate charged in their area by up to 15 per cent each year.

-Donegal’s county councillors voted by 20 votes against 12 in favour of retaining the varied increase in the local authority for the year ahead.
+Donegal’s county councillors voted by 23 votes in favour and 13 against retaining the varied increase in the local authority for the year ahead.
+Sinn Fein members and Independent Cllrs Frank McBrearty, Micheal Cholm Mac Giolla Easbuig and Michael McBride voted against the increase.